 On 8th December 2017, the first day of the 2nd edition of the QKIFF opened in Kampala and It was a huge success, the festival sold out.

 It was however raided by the police on the second day 9th December 2017 after a tip off.
 The Festival was later completed on 28th and 29th December 2017 but held in private spaces and with only trusted persons invited.

-We are excited to announce the second edition scheduled of the festival ( 8th – 10th, December 2017).
-Our think tank has laid strategies to mitigate associated risks.
+We are excited to announce the third edition scheduled for the 07th – 09th, December 2018.
+We are already accepting film submissions and our think tank is laying strategies to mitigate associated risks.

 The show must - and will - go on 🌈🌈🌈